jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 ## this (refs)

-- the `this` binding lets you get a reference to an element or component, similar to Vue refs
+- the `this` binding lets you get a reference to an element or component, similar to refs in Vue or React
+    - The value will be undefined until mount, so place it in the [[Development/Cheat sheets/Svelte cheat sheet#^23473f\|onMount]] function

 ```js
 <script>